TedHusted/awake/awake.md/awake.md

 Elana turns her head to see the video showing a gray Stratos convertible pinned against the guardrail, with its back end tipped up.

-“Holy cow!” exclaims Tessa, “That looks like Brent’s car!”
+“Yowser!” exclaims Tessa, “That looks like Brent’s car!”

 Elena takes several deep breaths, trying to push back the anxiety.